 In February 2016, the FASB issued new guidance that requires lessees to recognize leases, including operating leases, on the lessee's Consolidated Balance Sheet, unless a lease is considered a short-term lease.
 The new guidance also requires entities to make new judgments to identify leases.
 In July 2018, the FASB issued additional guidance to allow an optional transition method.
 An entity may apply the new leases guidance at the beginning of the earliest period presented in the financial statements, or at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-The new guidance, which replaces the current lease guidance, is effective for annual and interim reporting periods beginning after December 15, 2018 for public business entities.
-For private companies and emerging growth companies, this guidance is effective for annual reporting periods beginning after December 15, 2020 and interim periods within fiscal years beginning after December 15, 2021.
+The new guidance, which replaces the current lease guidance, is effective for annual and interim reporting periods beginning after December 15, 2019 for public business entities.
+For private companies and emerging growth companies, this guidance is effective for annual reporting periods beginning after December 15, 2021 and interim periods within fiscal years beginning after December 15, 2022.
 Early adoption is permitted for all entities.
 We do not expect the adoption of this new guidance to have a significant impact on our financial position, results of operations, or cash flows.
 In June 2016, the FASB issued a new standard that will require timelier recording of credit losses on loans and other financial instruments held by financial institutions and other organizations.
 The guidance will require the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 Financial institutions and other organizations will now use forward-looking information to better form their credit loss estimates.
 Many of the loss estimation techniques applied today will still be permitted, although the inputs to those techniques will change to reflect the full amount of expected credit losses.
 Organizations will continue to use judgment to determine which loss estimation method is appropriate for their circumstances.
 Additionally, the guidance requires enhanced disclosures to help investors and other financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 These disclosures include qualitative and quantitative requirements that provide additional information about the amounts recorded in the financial statements.
-Finally, the guidance amends the accounting for credit losses on available-for-sale fixed income securities and purchased financial assets with credit deterioration.
+Finally, the guidance amends the accounting for credit losses on availablefor-sale fixed income securities and purchased financial assets with credit deterioration.
 The guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019 for filers with the Securities and Exchange Commission ("SEC") excluding smaller reporting companies, and emerging growth companies that did not relinquish private company relief.
 For all other entities, this guidance is effective for annual reporting periods beginning after December 15, 2022 and interim periods within those fiscal years.
-Early adoption is permitted for all entities as of the fiscal years beginning after December 15, 2018, including i
+Early adoption is permitted for all entities as of the fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
+We are evaluating the impact this new guidance will have on our financial position, results of operations, and cash flows.